VVPCS/ff/README.md

-# mmm
+# ddd
-want to play a game
+want not to play a game